 Small Groups

-Joy Group continues to bless women via in-person meetings and hosting activities like the Pancake Supper Dinner and the Tim Atwood Gospel Concert.
+Joy Women's Group continues to bless women through in-person meetings, hosting activities like the Pancake Supper Dinner, inviting guest speakers, and other community-oriented activities.

 We have seen Yoga and chair yoga groups continue to grow and expand.

-Casa de Esperanza continues to meet each Sunday for their Worship Service and other activities.
-The average attendance continues to an uptrend, with an average of 12 people.
-Their Easter Service had an attendance of 25 people, and outdoor activities continue to be very popular with an attendance of 25-30 people.
-I still see much potential for this ministry to grow and impact the Hispanic community in our neighborhood.
+Casa de Esperanza meets each Sunday for their Worship Service and other activities.
+The average attendance continues to be an uptrend, with an average of 16 people.
+Their Easter Service had an attendance of 35 people, and outdoor activities remain very popular, with an attendance of 25-30 people.
+We had a baptism with an attendance of 40.
+Casa de Esperanza and TUMC have partnered with Oasis UMC and Immigration Law and Justice to do clinics in our church.
+I see much potential for this ministry to grow and impact the Hispanic community in our neighborhood.

 We have people who volunteered with the Tuckerton Food Pantry.

-Shine and Serve Kids did their VBS with 65 children participating and 25 volunteers.
+Shine and Serve Kids did their VBS with 62 children participating and 45 volunteers.
+We participated in the 4th of July Parade, a significant tradition part of our VBS.

 We have celebrated Craft and Vendor Fairs.